gallandarakhneorg/labmanager/CONTRIBUTING.md

   * Enter the name of the run configuration on the right part of the wizard windows, e.g. with `labmanager`
   * Select the `labmanager` project below
   * Enter the main type: `fr.utbm.ciad.labmanager.LabManagerApplication`
-  * Enter the profile: `dev` (or the name of the YAML configuration you would like to use, see `application-dev.yml`)
+  * Enter the profile: `dev` or `mpr` (or the name of the YAML configuration you would like to use, see `application-dev.yml` or `application-mpr.yml`)
   * Click on the `Run` button for saving the launch configuration and launching the SpringBoot application
 * *For Regular Java App:*
   * Open the menu `Run > Run configurations`
   * Select the type `Java Application` and click on the `Create new run configuration` button at the top of the list
   * Enter the name of the run configuration on the right part of the wizard windows, e.g. with `labmanager`
   * Enter the main type: `fr.utbm.ciad.labmanager.LabManagerApplication`
   * In the "Arguments" tab, enter the following command-line option for the Virtual Machine : `-Dspring.profiles.active=dev`, where `dev` is the name of the configuration with an `application-dev.yml` file.
+You could also use your own profile `mpr` if you have defined it.
   * Click on the `Run` button for saving the launch configuration and launching the regular Java application

 ### 1.4.
 Initial database schema creation